-Objective 1: Use Standards and Data to Drive Decision Making
+Objective 1: Use Standards & Data to Drive Decision Making

 Plant operator monitors treatment processes at Lake Mary Water Treatment Plant.